GDelevoye/SMSN/README.md

 4. Update conda through *conda update -n base conda* (Tested with conda 4.10.1)
 5. In your conda configuration, set the "defaults" conda channel at highest priority, followed by the "bioconda" channel, and remove all the others

+Major environment changes were done for 1.0.1
+Older commit, however, might help you to find suitable settings that used to work with conda-forge.

 # Hardware requirements and calculation time